trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 later I found that it did not finish and ate `100%` of the CPU.
 That was unexpected.

-I was not sure if it was a particular file that is causing trouble or the sheer load on `duperemove` that made it degrade so much under the load.
+I was not sure if it was a particular file that was causing trouble or the sheer load on `duperemove` that made it degrade so much under the load.